 Thermoforming is the primary manufacturing process Brentwood uses.
 Thermoforming is a timely and cost-effective solution for heavy equipment enclosures, diagnostic housing, packaging, in-transit shipping solutions, and more.
 This process is highly versatile, having countless applications and methods that can be utilized to fit each customer’s unique project.

-The two main types of thermoforming are vacuum forming and pressure forming (also known as blow molding).
+The two main types of thermoforming are vacuum forming and pressure forming.
 Each utilizes a different method to achieve the desired shape with varying finishes.

 Vacuum forming is the most common thermoforming method and is used for parts that do not need significant detail.
 The vacuum forming process consists of heating a plastic sheet in an oven to a pliable forming temperature.
 The sheet is stretched onto a mold, while vacuum holes and grooves in the mold remove the air from between the sheet and the mold.
 The formed part is then cooled and trimmed to the desired size.